Focal Inverse Distance Transform Maps for Crowd Localization: Implement details

 We augment the training data using random cropping and horizontal ﬂipping.
 The crop size is 256 × 256 for Part A and Part B and 512 × 512 for other datasets.
 We set $k$ as 4 and $f$ as 0.1 to generate the bounding boxes.
-We use Adam to optimize the model with the learning rate of 1e-4, and the weight decay is set as 5 $\times$ 1e-4.
+The $\alpha$ and $\beta$ set as 0.02 and 0.75 respectively.
+We use Adam to optimize the model with the learning rate of 1e-4, and the weight decay is set as 5e-4.
 We set the size of the training batch to 16.
-We resize the images to ensure that the longer side is smaller than 2048 for NWPU-Crowd, JHU-Crowd++, and UCF-QNRF datasets.
+We resize the images to make sure that the longer side is smaller than 2048 for NWPU-Crowd~\cite{gao2020nwpu}, JHU-Crowd++~\cite{sindagi2020jhu-crowd++}, and UCF-QNRF~\cite{idrees2018composition} datasets.

-\subsection{Evaluation Metrics.}
+\subsection{Evaluation metrics}

-\textbf{Localization Metrics.} Precision, Recall, and F1-measure are adopted to evaluate the performance on the NWPU-Crowd dataset, defined by~\cite{gao2020nwpu}.
+\textbf{Localization Metrics.} Precision, Recall, and F-measure are adopted to evaluate the performance on the NWPU-Crowd dataset, defined by~\cite{gao2020nwpu}.
 When the distance between the given predicted point $P_p$ and ground truth point $P_g$ is less than a distance threshold $\sigma$, it means the $P_p$ and $P_g$ are successfully matched.
 The $\sigma$ is related to the real head size (this dataset provides box-level annotation).
-Specifically, Wang \textit{et al}.~\cite{gao2020nwpu} give two thresholds $\sigma_s = \min(w,h)/2$ and $\sigma_l={\sqrt {{w^2} + {h^2}}}/2 $, and the former is a stricter criterion than the latter.
-For the UCF-QNRF dataset, similar to CL~\cite{idrees2018composition}, we calculate the Precision, Recall, and F1-measure at various thresholds (1, 2, 3, . . . , 100 pixels).
-For the ShanghaiTech Part A dataset, we choose two fixed thresholds ($\sigma$ = 4, 8) for evaluation.
+Specifically, Wang \textit{et al}.~\cite{gao2020nwpu} give two thresholds:

+and the former is a stricter criterion than the latter.
+For the UCF-QNRF dataset, similar to CL~\cite{idrees2018composition}, we calculate the Precision, Recall, and F-measure at various thresholds (1, 2, 3, . . . , 100 pixels).
+For JHU-Crowd++, ShanghaiTech Part A, Part B, and UCF\_CC\_50 datasets, we choose two fixed thresholds ($\sigma$ = 4, 8) for evaluation.

+\textbf{Counting Metrics.} We use the Mean Absolute Error (MAE) and Mean Square Error (MSE) as the counting metrics, defined as: